AndrewPanter/XS-ML-Opt/README.md

 ```
 Note: the CNN file takes approximately 1 hour to run and the ResNet model about 5 hours to run.
 To run the files the compiled_data file must be unzipped and placed in the same folder as the Python sctips.

+## Simulated Annealing
+The simulated annealing contains the Python scripts used to perform...

 Please add to this README as you alter the directory structure of the repo.